When U.K.-based Revolut brought its services to the U.S. market last year, its launch was a quiet one, Revolut USA CEO Ron Oliveira recalls.

 Since its U.S. launch, the neobank has expanded its products in the North American market.
-It launched a small business banking product called Revolut Business in March, around the same time it submitted an application for a bank charter in the state of California, and most recently began offering remittances between the U.S. and Mexico.
+It launched a small-business banking product called Revolut Business in March, around the same time it submitted an application for a bank charter in California.
+Most recently, it began offering remittances between the U.S. and Mexico.

-Oliveira said the company is also ready to step up its marketing effort by the end of the year to increase awareness of its products.
+Oliveira said the company is also ready to step up its marketing effort by the end of the year to increase awareness around its products.

 "By the fall of this year, you'll see us come out with a pretty strong marketing campaign on Facebook, TikTok and Google, where many of our customers reside," he said.
 "You'll see us do a big push to introduce ourselves to the marketplace, because we know that our biggest challenge right now is, no one knows us in the U.S. That's a hurdle for us.
 And that's one that we want to address squarely in the coming months."